Supermarket stabbing accused in court

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The 42-year-old appeared in the Dunedin District Court this afternoon facing four charges of attempted murder after allegedly attacking two staff members and a married couple at the Cumberland St Countdown in the central city yesterday.
+The 42-year-old appeared in the Dunedin District Court on Tuesday afternoon facing four charges of attempted murder after allegedly attacking two staff members and a married couple at the Cumberland St Countdown in the central city yesterday.

 Emergency services vehicles swiftly flooded the scene and the victims were rushed to the nearby hospital where they remained today.